dr-leo/pandaSDMX/doc/walkthrough.rst

 As we want to write data to a pandas DataFrame rather than an iterator of pandas Series, we avoid mixing up different frequencies as pandas may raise an error when passed data with incompatible frequencies.
 Therefore, we single out the series with daily data.
-The :meth:`pandasdmx.api.Response.write` method accepts an optional iterable to select a subset of the series contained in the dataset.
+:func:`to_pandas` method accepts an optional iterable to select a subset of the series contained in the dataset.
 Thus we can now generate our pandas DataFrame from daily exchange rate data only:

 .. ipython:: python